cgoulart35/StormBot/README.md

 StormBot is a Discord server bot that has functionality for competitive Storm mini-games, remote and automated Soundpad control (the soundboard program available on Steam), and Call of Duty statistic tracking (Black Ops Cold War, Modern Warfare, and Warzone).

 The latest version 2.2 enables the Soundpad service on Remote Boot Mode.
 The StormBot Soundpad API (https://github.com/cgoulart35/StormBotSoundpadApi) can be hosted on the same machine where Soundpad is installed.
-This application will communicate with StormBot via web reqeusts for remote use of the soundboard (use case; when hosting the bot 24/7 on a Raspberry Pi).
+This application will communicate with StormBot via web requests for remote use of the soundboard (use case; when hosting the bot 24/7 on a Raspberry Pi).

-Version 2.1 added Storms, a new competitive random announcement reaction minigame.
+Version 2.1 added Storms, a new competitive random announcement reaction mini-game.

 Version 2.0 added multi-server support, and Entity Framework Core.

 StormBot is a .NET 5.0 application (latest .NET Core).

 ## Commands!